5 Tips for staying secure while online shopping for the holidays

 Here are some tips we’ve outlined to help keep your personal information safe this season:

-- Use a credit card, not a debit card: If you do find fraud charges on your card, credit cards usually offer more protection and it is typically easier to get them removed.
+If you do find fraud charges on your card, credit cards usually offer more protection and it is typically easier to get them removed.
 If you have cash to use instead of a card, even better!
+Some credit card companies, like American Express, even have incentives for you to shop with local small businesses during the holiday season.

-- Change your passwords to any frequently shopped stores: If you’re like me, you might have a few favorite stores that you use to shop online.
+If you’re like me, you might have a few favorite stores that you use to shop online.
 If you have a saved login to any of these stores (especially with saved credit card info) it’s a good idea to change your login credentials frequently.
+You can also use additional monitoring services to get alerted if a website you have an account with is compromised.

 Luckily, MindPoint Group offers a variety of services like Penetration Testing, FedRAMP Consulting, and Baseline Modernization to keep your organization secure and compliant.